joesan/plant-infra/pi/README.md

 ### STEP 5: Set up K8s Worker

 Having set up the master node, let us now see how we can set up the worker and eventually join it with the master!

+So setting up the worker nodes is just a matter of joining it with a running master node.
+Here is how to do it!